rulebricks/python-sdk/README.md

 )
 ```

+## Full SDK Example

+A particularly comprehensive example of using the Rulebricks Python SDK can be found in the [src/rulebricks/forge/examples/health_insurance_selector.py](src/rulebricks/forge/examples/health_insurance_selector.py) file.

+This example programmatically constructs a rule, visualizes it locally, syncs it with a Rulebricks workspace, and solves the rule with a sample request.

 ## Basic Usage

 Using the SDK to interact with the Rulebricks API in a synchronous manner is simple.